PhilippinesOfficial Name: Republic of the Philippines

 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the United States and Canada, or via a regular toll line, 1-202-501-4444, from other countries.

 Taxis are the recommended form of public transportation.
+However, robberies committed by taxi drivers and/or individuals using stolen taxi cabs increased in 2014.
+Always use extra caution when hailing taxis on the street.
+The safest way to travel using taxi service is to ask the hotel, restaurant, and/or business establishment to call a reliable taxi cab service for you.
 The following safeguards are important: Do not enter a taxi if it has already accepted another passenger and always request that the driver use the meter to record your fare.
 If the driver is unwilling to comply with these requests, wait for another cab.
 It is also a good idea to make a mental note of the license plate number of the cab, or text it to someone, should there be a problem.
 There have been several instances of travelers arriving at the Manila international airport and, shortly after they leave the airport area in a taxi or private vehicle, their vehicle is stopped, typically by an intentional rear-end collision, and the travelers are robbed.
-When driving in the city, make certain that vehicle doors are locked and the windows are rolled up.
+When driving in the city, make certain that vehicle doors are locked and windows are rolled up.
 For both safety and security reasons, avoid all other forms of public transportation, such as the light rail system, buses, and “jeepneys.”

 You should also be vigilant when using credit and debit cards.
 One common form of credit/ATM card fraud involves an illicit electronic device attached to ATM card readers that retrieves and records information, including the PIN, from a card's magnetic strip.
 The information is then used to make unauthorized purchases.
 To limit your vulnerability to this scam, never let your card out of your sight.
 Avoid ATMs with unusual coverings attached to the card receiver.
 When using an ATM, be aware of your surroundings.
-Avoid ATM locations in dimly lit areas.
-Be careful to prevent observation by others when entering your PIN code.
-A continuing problem is the commercial scam or sting that attempts to sell or to seek negotiation of fraudulent U.S. securities.
-Visitors and residents should be wary when presented with supposed Federal Reserve Notes or U.S. securities for sale or negotiation.
+Avoid ATM locations in dimly lit areas and be careful to prevent observation by others when entering your PIN code.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
-The local equivalent to the “911” emergency line in the Philippines is 117.
-We can:
+To contact the police, the local equivalent of the “911” emergency line in the Philippines is 117.
+The U.S. embassy can:

 - Replace a stolen passport.